DET171/PF-Macros-Autoclickers/README.txt

+# Credits
+ I got this script from an AHK forum (I did not come up with the script), I only calculated and changed the timings and finally uploaded them.

 # PF Macros Autoclickers
  Autoclickers that help you spam guns in Phantom Forces For all the scripts to work the best, the guns should be in burst mode.